 Spicy Papaya-Carrot Salsa

-This salsa also goes well with grilled fish; we like it on red snapper.
+In addition to our Steak, this salsa also goes well with grilled fish; we like it on red snapper.
 For less heat, seed the chiles.

 - 1 small chayote, peeled, seeded, and cut into 1/4-inch dice